NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

+@mainpage

-# Documentation of the general interpolation library iplib
+## Documentation of the general interpolation library iplib

 January, 2014

-## Introduction

 The NCEP general interpolation library (iplib) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.